 2. Replenishing minerals & electrolytes is a must after a sweat session.
 Whether it's spending time in a sauna, sunbathing, or running marathons for fun, the people who sweat regularly, but fail to replenish these important nutrients end up with many dry symptoms and underlying dehydration due to these deficiencies.
 Electrolytes, like calcium, magnesium, and potassium are essential for helping our bodies to stay hydrated by assisting our kidneys in maintaining proper fluid balance.
 But skip the sports drinks, because they contain way too much sugar (which only adds to the dampness).
 Instead, opt for coconut water, which is high in potassium (our favorite brand, with the highest levels of potassium, is Harmless Harvest), and consider taking Trace Minerals.
 These are drops which you can add to your water or coconut water to up your minerals while sweating in the sauna.

-If you are ready to experience an infrared sauna session, Nguyen Wellness + Recovery is now offering this tool, in addition to acupuncture, cupping, herbal medicine, and LED light therapy.
-Book here.
+If you're ready to experience the benefits of an infrared sauna session, Nguyen Wellness + Recovery now offers this service alongside acupuncture, cupping, herbal medicine, and LED light therapy.
+Book your session here.

 **As an Amazon Associate we may earn commission from qualifying purchases.
-However, any product links are representative of our preferences as holistic healthcare providers, and have been individually chosen to be featured by us.
+Any product links are representative of our preferences as healthcare providers, and have been individually chosen to be featured by us.

 As of 2021, breast cancer became the most common cancer globally, according to the World Health Organization, accounting for 12% of all new annual cancer cases worldwide.
 Further, an estimated 287,850 new cases of invasive breast cancer are expected to be diagnosed in U.S. women in 2022, along with 51,400 cases of non-invasive breast cancer, according to breastcancer.org.